EASY ANSWER: THEY'RE WORTH IT!

 Alpha Lambda Delta was founded in 1924 specifically to honor excellent academic achievement by students in their first year of study in higher education.
 The constitution states its purpose as follows: ”… to encourage superior academic achievement… to promote intelligent living and a continued high standard of learning and to assist students in recognizing and developing meaningful goals for their roles in society.”
 Learn more >>

 As a way to recognize excellence in academic achievement of DU students in this category, the College of Arts and Sciences sponsors the Phi Kappa Chapter of Alpha Sigma Lambda.
 This society honors the top 20% of students meeting the qualifications.
+The DU chapter of ASL is membership by invitation only and an eligibility report is run in the early Spring every year.
+Eligible students are captured and invited only once a year.

 Qualifications for membership, as stipulated by the Society, include: